arta-01/arta-01/README.md

-# 💫 About Me:
+# 💫 About Arta:
-Blockchain and Website Programmer
+Blockchain and Website Programmer :)

 ## 🌐 Socials: